blokks/legacy-docs/src/content/custom-themes/bem.md

 url = "https://github.com/kezzbracey/postcss-bem"
 +++

-Now that you’re familiar with the [structure of the timetable embed]({{< relref "basic-structure.md" >}}), we can have a look at the class names of its elements.
-Blokks uses a simple naming convention, invented by the guys at [Yandex](https://tech.yandex.com/bem/) called *Block, Element, Modifier*, or simply *BEM*.
+Now that you’re familiar with the [structure of the timetable embed]({{< relref "basic-structure.md" >}}), let's have a look at the class names of its elements.
+Blokks uses a simple naming convention, invented by the people at [Yandex](https://tech.yandex.com/bem/) called *Block, Element, Modifier*, or simply *BEM*.

 BEM provides a way to arrange your CSS classes into modules or components.
 Basically, it follows this pattern: